 In 1990 Richard was the first European Magician to present his full evening magic and illusion show in Egypt, at the Shepheard Hotel in Cairo.

-In 2000 Richard had moved to London where he was to produce magic and illusion shows for the West End, Off West End and London Fringe Theatre for the next 20 years.
+In 2000 Richard had relocated to London where he was to produce magic and illusion shows for the West End, Off West End and London Fringe Theatre for the next 20 years.
 One such show, ‘The Illusion show’

-2002.
-As one door closes…..
 ‘The Magic Cavern’ – London’s most intimate and atmospheric theatre of magic, opened it’s doors for the first time in September 2002.
 Celebrated as London’s long running magic show.
-The show celebrated its 1000th performance on the 4th May 2014 and in 2020 currently standing at 1212 performances before Covid-19 closed the London doors and the theatres ‘ghost light’ was switched on and the pause button pressed.
+The show had its 1000th performance on the 4th May 2014 and in 2020 currently standing at 1212 performances before Covid-19 closed the London doors and the theatres ‘ghost light’ was switched on and the pause button pressed.
 To be continued …..

 In 2004 Richard opened a magic and illusion show at The Jermyn Street Theatre in the West End which ran after the main show on Fridays under the title of ‘Late Night Magic’